Ayra Starr: 2021–2023: Ayra Starr and 19 & Dangerous

 Ayra Starr performs "Rush" at Shoke Shoke Festival in Kenya, 2023.

-Her self-titled debut extended play was released on 22 January 2021 through Mavin Records.
-The album has been described as "a topsy-turvy chronicle of love or love-themed situations" and "merges elements of R&B/neo-soul with Afropop percussion."
-Starr said her intention with the record was to make music that would resonate with both young and old listeners.
-The mixing and mastering of the EP was by Ikon, Louddaaa and Johnny Drille.
-Starr wrote one of the songs on the EP alone and co-wrote the remaining four with her brother Dami.
+Her self-titled debut EP was released in January 2021 through Mavin Records.
+The mixing and mastering of the EP was by Ikon, Louddaaa, and Johnny Drille.
 Shortly after its release, the EP became the number-one album on Nigeria iTunes and Apple Music.
-As of March 2021, it has reached the same position on Apple Music in 4 other countries, racking up over 15 million streams across Spotify, YouTube and Audio Mack.
-The project spawned the hit track "Away" which peaked at number four on Nigeria's TurnTable Top 50 and number 17 on US Billboard Top Triller Global.
+The EP includes the track "Away", which peaked at number four on Nigeria's TurnTable Top 50 and number 17 on US Billboard Top Triller Global.
 Its accompanying music video also debuted on MTV Base's Official Naija Top 10.
 OkayAfrica included the song in their list of The 9 Best Nigerian Songs of January 2021.
-Starr released remix versions of "Ija" and "Away" featuring Tokimonsta and Lilo respectively between March and April.
-Around the same time, Crayon's EP Twelve A.M was released with her vocals on the track "In Sync."
-She performed at the "UC Berkeley" Nigerian Students Association virtual culture show titled The Olori Awards.
-In April 2021, the official music video for her song "DITR" was released on YouTube via Mavin.
-In June 2021, the music video for another song titled "Sare", was released.
-Both music videos were directed by Afolabi Olalekan.
+In early 2021, Crayon's EP Twelve A.M was released, including her as a featured artist on "In Sync."
+She then performed for the UC Berkeley Nigerian Students Association's Olori Awards.